cferdinandi/adventure/content/rules.md

 <p class="margin-bottom-small">Some examples:</p>

-- A pet belonging to one of the players runs off and returns with healing potion, or a non-player character that can help.
+- A pet belonging to one of the players (see [House Rules](/house-rules#pets)) runs off and returns with healing potion, or a non-player character that can help.
 - Players awaken some unknown time later.
 The creature is gone, along with what they were looking for and a bunch of their gear and items.
 - Players awaken to find themselves trapped in a locked room, unsure of where they are or how they got there.
 They must use their skills and items they can find in there surroundings to escape.